 The proton and neutron have dual roles as both the basic building blocks of nuclei and as the lightest (nearly degenerate) baryonic bound states of QCD.
 Studies of their parton distribution functions provide information on the momentum distribution of the quarks inside the nucleon, while measurements of the nucleon electromagnetic form factors connect to the quarks' spatial distributions~\cite{Kelly:2002if,Miller:2007uy,Miller:2008jc}.
 By combining measurements on the proton and neutron, we can separate the contributions of up- and down-quarks to their internal structure.

-Because free neutrons decay with a 15 minute lifetime, measurements of neutron structure typically involve scattering from neutrons bound in nuclei, most commonly in the deuteron.
-For inclusive scattering, isolating the e-n elastic cross section involves correcting for the larger contribution from e-p scattering, as well as accounting for the effects such as binding and Fermi motion in the nucleus.
-Other measurements suppress the e-p contributions by measuring the neutron in the final state $^2$H(e,e'n), which requires a precise determination of the neutron detection efficiency and correcting for possible charge-exchange final-state interactions where the struck proton scatters from the spectator neutron which is then detected.
+Because free neutrons decay with a 15-minute lifetime, measurements of neutron structure typically involve scattering from neutrons bound in nuclei, most commonly in the deuteron.
+For inclusive scattering, isolating the e-n elastic cross section involves correcting for the larger contribution from e-p scattering, as well as accounting for effects such as binding and Fermi motion in the nucleus~\cite{Rinat:2004xh}.
+Other measurements suppress the e-p contributions by measuring the neutron in the final state $^2$H(e,e'n), which requires a precise determination of the neutron detection efficiency and correcting for possible charge-exchange final-state interactions (FSI) where the struck proton scatters from the spectator neutron, which is then detected.
 More recently, polarized scattering from $^3$He was used to extract $\gmn$.
 These techniques and their limitations are discussed in Ref.~\cite{Arrington:2006zm, Perdrisat:2006hj, Arrington:2011kb}.
-Figure~\ref{fig:gmnold} shows several extractions of $\gmn$.
-While some of the more model-dependent extractions have been excluded, e.g. from low-$Q^2$ inclusive scattering, there are large disagreements at low-$Q^2$.
+Figure~\ref{fig:gmnold} shows several extractions of $\gmn$, divided by the neutron magnetic moment, $\mu_n$, and the dipole fit, $G_D(Q^2)=1/(1+Q^2/(0.71 GeV^2))^2$, a simple fit to the approximate $Q^2$ dependence of the nucleon form factor.
+While some of the more model-dependent extractions have been excluded, e.g., from low-$Q^2$ inclusive scattering, there are still large disagreements at low-$Q^2$.
 For some of the older measurements~\cite{Markowitz:1993hx, Bruins:1995ns}, questions have been raised about the systematic uncertainties in these extractions~\cite{Jourdan:1997pw,Bruins:1997px,Anklin:1994ae}, but even focusing on the more recent, high-precision measurements, there are discrepancies among different experiments for $0.5 < Q^2 < 1$~GeV$^2$.

 We present in this work a measurement of $\gmn$ using a new technique, the comparison of quasielastic (QE) scattering from the mirror nuclei $^3$H and $^3$He, that minimizes systematic uncertainties and has small nuclear corrections.
 In the simplest approximation, QE scattering from a nucleus simply represents the sum of e-p and e-n elastic scattering, corrected for smearing and binding in the nucleus.
 Assuming nuclear corrections are similar for $^3$H and $^3$He, the scattering cross section ratio is